kbase/sample_service_validator_config/docs/build-and-deploy.md

 These files are utilized by user interfaces, including the Sample Landing Page, Sample Set Landing Page, and the Sample Set Viewer.

+## Prerequisites

+In order to build and test the specs, you just need `make`, `docker`, and be using a basic `sh` compatible shell.

+For editing the files, you will also need to have Python 3.7 available.
+No special Python tooling is required, but it is recommended to use `black` to format all code prior to issuing a pull request.

 ## Generating

 You won't find the generated files in the repo.
 In a previous iteration, the generated files were created locally by a developer after making changes to the sources, and then pushed up to the canonical repo.
 They would eventually be made available by creating a release at GitHub, and the resulting generated files fetched directly from the repo (master branch? actual release?)